{{item.title}}

 Diversity & Inclusion (D&I) is one of the key topics in ESG and becomes more and more an essential focus point in sustainable finance.
 Based on our experience, we have evolved an approach that systematically addresses the four key components of D&I management: (i) strategy, (ii) analytics, (iii) awareness and education and (iv) inspiration.
 Our specific services include:

-Partner, Investor Reporting and Sustainability Platform Leader, Zurich, PwC Switzerland
+Partner, Finance Transformation Platform Leader and Sustainability Platform Leader, Zurich, PwC Switzerland

 +41 58 792 25 37